biggbhen/mentalyc/README.md

 * Therapist can Verify if the audio microphone access is enabled before starting a recording session.

 ## Optimizations
+Future optimizations which can be included to this application includes:
+* Allow flexibity to select multiple devices
+* Generate Notes from recorded sessions

 ### Installation